Senescence as a measure of morbidity

 - Royal Melbourne Hospital

-However, all current human senescent research has focused on how senescence can influence a specific disease pathology.
-Yet, the geroscience hypothesis asserts that the ageing process is the underlying cause of all chronic diseases and targeting this process would attenuate multiple diseases.
-As such, if senescent cell accumulation is driving the ageing process a higher senescent cell load should correlate to a multimorbid phenotype.
+Ageing is the biggest underlying risk for the development of all chronic diseases.
+As such, Geroscientists have hypothesised, that therapeutically targeting the ageing process will delay the onset of multiple chronic diseases; increasing an individual’s healthspan.
+Determining the underlying molecular causes of ageing is paramount, to developing treatments that target multiple diseases through manipulation of the ageing process.
+Within the last decade cellular senescence (permanent cell cycle arrest) has been identified as a central component of ageing.
+Current human senescent research has focused on how senescence can influence a specific disease pathology and does not consider the multimorbid patient presentation.
+If senescent cell accumulation is driving the ageing process higher senescent cell numbers may be associated with a multimorbid phenotype.
 Yet, there is currently no human evidence to support this theory.
 The lack of human evidence is largely due to methodological issues relating to the invasive nature and practicalities of taking multiple tissue biopsies from different sites of pathology in one individual.
 However, a recent study investigating p16 expression in glaucoma found a positive association with the number of senescent cells and disease not only in tissue samples but also in blood samples from the same participants.
-As such, this project aims to determine if the senescent load of blood within an individual correlates with severity of disease and morbidity.
-Findings from this project will help determine if senescence can be used as a clinical indicator for health status.
+As such, this project aims to determine if the senescent cell numbers in blood within an individual is associated with higher morbidity.

 School Research Themes